 Craft—Fall

 This class is focused on structuring your novel or short fiction around a propulsive plot that will satisfy your readers.
 Through in-class discussion, writing exercises, and independent reading, we’ll identify techniques for building a compelling, coherent narrative.
 In collaboration with your classmates, you will distill your own chosen story down to its essential conflict.
-You’ll name your story’s innate strengths and weaknesses, main characters, and major turning points.
-You will then create an outline of your story in order to strengthen its internal logic and navigate through any structural, pacing, or plotting roadblocks.
-As we develop your outline over the semester, you’ll gain clarity on your story’s shape and your characters’ motivations.
-This class is perfect for writers at any stage of a project, whether you are first contemplating a new work or deep into your umpteenth revision.
-No matter where you’re at, we aim to help you gain clarity.
-After all, the more you understand your work, the better you’ll be able to advocate for it.
-The class is intended to help you not only develop and deepen your existing project but also to, in the future, more effectively pitch it to agents, publishers, and readers.
-Getting a firm grasp on your story’s structure will serve you through the entire life of the work.
-Readings will include selections from The Anatomy of Story, by John Truby; My Sister, the Serial Killer, by Oyinkan Braithwaite;The Hole, by Hye-Young Pyun; Long Way Down, by Jason Reynolds; The Collector, by John Fowles; Kindred, by Octavia E. Butler; as well as short fiction such as “The Wind,” by Lauren Groff; “Benji,” by Chinelo Okparanta; and “Trailhead,” by E. O. Wilson.
+You’ll then create an outline of your story in order to strengthen its internal logic and navigate through any structural, pacing, or plotting roadblocks.
+As we develop your outline over the semester, you’ll gain clarity on your story’s shape and the characters’ motivations.
+This class can speak to writers at any stage of a project, whether you are first contemplating a new work or are deep into your umpteenth revision.
+No matter where you’re at, we’ll aim to help you gain clarity.
+Readings include novels by Oyinkan Braithwaite, Miriam Toews, Hye-Young Pyun, Jason Reynolds, and Octavia E. Butler, as well as short fiction by Lauren Groff and Lesley Nneka Arimah.
 Classes are expected to be conducted in person.